CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

-In this architecture, a baseline set of AWS Identity and Access Management (IAM) groups and roles are created, with associated access policies, to support alignment of user accounts to personnel functions related to infrastructure/platform management (e.g. Billing, EC2/VPC/Amazon RDS systems administration, I.T. auditing, etc.)
+In this architecture, the baseline AWS Identity and Access Management (IAM) groups and roles are associated with access policies to align user accounts with personnel functions related to infrastructure/platform management (e.g. Billing, EC2/VPC/Amazon RDS systems administration, I.T. auditing, etc.)

 ##### CivicActions